|

 that may feed on their young.

 - Home.
-In addition to the other wildlife mentioned, countless
+In addition to other wildlife, countless small organisms

-small organisms (insects, worms, snails, leeches, crustaceans) and plants make wetlands their home.
-Wetlands offer a
+(insects, worms, snails, leeches, crustaceans) and plants make wetlands their home.
+Wetlands offer a very unique habitat.

-to evaluate the health of our wetlands and to work toward their protection.
+WHEP volunteers, with scientists and local governments, evaluate the health of our wetlands and work

 1. Macroinvertebrates (small organisms without a backbone) 2.
 Plants